 Fail To Face Challenges

-But once they stumble, they face resistance, what they get is easily discouraged, many will quit instead of facing failure and learning.
+But once they stumble, they face resistance, what they get is easily discouraged.
+Many will then quit instead of facing failure and learning.

 They Have Resilience

-They’re more interested in becoming successful, this rather than their ego taking a beating, they don’t care.
-They hope they are proven wrong to get better.
+They’re more interested in becoming successful, rather than their ego taking a beating, they just don’t care.
+What they hope is they’re proven wrong to get better.

-They’ll test and test again, this to find out how their target market reacts, a process of elimination, expose where the flaws are, this sooner than later.
+They’ll test and test again, to find out how their target market reacts, expose where the flaws are, hopefully sooner than later.

 Find A Need And Fill It